GuyTito/Number_File/README.md

 # Number_File
- An app to number your all your files in a folder.
+A simple app to number your files in a folder.
+Have you had a situation where you downloaded your fav series and they were not in order?
+You have to number each of them manually.
+This simple app makes numbering your files a breeze just by dragging.

 ## How it works